NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 In MSDA/UDAT menu LV/FF points can be dragged when no polygon is being edited.
 To grab them hold trigger on center of symbol.
 When a polygon is being edited and a steerpoint/aera-point has been selected, pressing |X| button on nav panel will delete it. (cannot delete landing bases or take-off base, use route-manager for that)

-To control cursor directly while flying, bind these properties to your stick/hotas:
+In Flightgear joystick settings you can bind cursor control to your stick/hotas.

+If you are skilled with editing stick/hotas input files, you can manually bind these properties:

 ja37/systems/cursor-control-X
 ja37/systems/cursor-control-Y